UA Little Rock is closed Dec. 20 – Jan. 1 for the winter holidays.

 If you have any questions regarding our online degree or certificate programs, please use our contact form to email us or call (501) 569-3003 and leave a voice message.
-We will look into your inquiry and start responding to messages in the order they were received when we return to campus Jan.
-2.
+We will look into your inquiry when we return to campus Jan.
+2 and respond to messages in the order they were received.

-Meanwhile, we encourage you to explore our website (including our FAQs) for more information about UA Little Rock Online programs.
+Meanwhile, please explore our website (including our FAQs) for more information about UA Little Rock Online programs.

 By now, you’re probably at least familiar with the concept of “online courses.”
 However, you may be wondering “How do I access my online courses, and who’s going to help me if I have a problem?”